Bendy556/goingbacktothe90s/README.md

 # going back tot he 90s source code
 ## the code cannot rebuild so don't try to compile it.
-## if you want to play it go to the play folder.
+## if you want to play it go to the the releses
 ### last thing no jumpscare files It's
 # TO BIG